-Ultra X Sri Lanka takes place in a country nicknamed ‘The pearl of the Indian Ocean’.
+Ultra X Sri Lanka takes place in a country nicknamed ‘The Pearl of the Indian Ocean’.
 Sri Lanka is a beautiful country with an incredibly diverse culture.
-The course will take competitors through tea plantations, 10,000 year old rainforests and down rushing rivers.
-During this week competitors will get to experience in full the place, the people and the beauty of this iconic country, steeped in history and colour.
+The course takes competitors past tea plantations, through 10,000 year old rainforests and down rushing rivers.
+During this unforgettable week, competitors will get to experience in full the place, the people, and the beauty of this iconic country, steeped in history and colour.

 25–35 Degrees C